-Internal Audit has a direct reporting line to the Chief Executive Officer who has a direct reporting line to the Chair of the Audit and Risk Management Committee.
-The Audit and Risk Management Committee annually reviews the Internal Audit Plan for the upcoming year, and makes recommendations for its endorsement.
-At each meeting of the Audit and Risk Management Committee, a standing item is the review of scope of the approved Audit plan.
-This is together with Internal Audits findings and recommendations, management responses, and risk mitigation/corrective action strategies.
+Internal Audit has a direct reporting line to the MD and/or CEO who has a direct reporting line to the Chair of the Board.
+The Board annually reviews the Internal Audit Plan for the upcoming year, and makes recommendations for its endorsement.
+At each meeting of the Board, a standing item is the review of scope of the approved Audit plan, together with Internal Audits findings and recommendations, management responses, and risk mitigation/corrective action strategies.

-The scope of work of the Internal Audit Department is to determine whether the Group's framework of risk management, internal controls, and corporate governance processes, as designed and implemented by management, are adequate and functioning - together with reporting its findings directly to the Chief Executive Officer.
-The Internal Audit mission and scope of work is documented in the Internal Audit Charter, which is also subject to annual review by the Audit and Risk Management Committee.
+The scope of work of the Internal Audit Department is to determine whether the Group's framework of risk management, internal controls, and corporate governance processes, as designed and implemented by management, are adequate and functioning - together with reporting its findings directly to the MD and/or CEO.
+The Internal Audit mission and scope of work is documented in the Internal Audit Charter, which is also subject to annual review by the Board.